 Later in the century, Highland Scots living at Cape Breton immigrated to Newfoundland's west coast in search of land.
 Peak migrations occurred between 1840 and 1860, when many Scots feared Nova Scotia's confederation with Canada (which occurred in 1867) would result in increased fees for landholders.
 This was compounded by problems with land tenure arising from absentee landlordism and by a shrinking availability of good farm land in Cape Breton.
 Some Acadians also left Cape Breton during the 19th century to settle at St. George's Bay on Newfoundland's west coast and prosecute the cod and herring fisheries there; most migrated between 1820 and 1860.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 03.04.011), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 03.04.011), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Chinese, Lebanese, Jewish, and immigrants of other ethnicities also arrived at Newfoundland and Labrador during the 19th century, but in significantly smaller numbers than those from the British Isles.
 Most arrived as a result of poor economic and social conditions in their home countries, or to take advantage of employment and other opportunities in Newfoundland and Labrador.
 Many settled in larger centres on the Avalon Peninsula and on Bell Island where they often established private businesses or obtained work in the mining industry and fishery.